IP-CAM/Opencart-v.1.5.6.5_rc-Release--PHP-v.7.4.15/README.md

 # Opencart-1.5.6.5_RC
-Original OpenCart v.1.5.6.5_rc Release Candidate Download for the OC Site
+Original OpenCart v.1.5.6.5_rc Release Candidate Download from the official Opencart.com Github Site

 History in Short, from a distant + neutral Swiss Point of View: